menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Long Prairie is generally considered to be a blue-collar town.
-48.14% of the Long Prairie workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Long Prairie is a blue-collar town, with 48.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Long Prairie is a city of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Long Prairie who work in healthcare suport services (8.79%), office and administrative support (7.30%), and maintenance occupations (6.12%).

 Setting & Lifestyle